Guide To Emergency Preparedness

 You are vulnerable.
 Disasters happen every day.
 If you're not prepared you could suffer for days waiting for help or possibly die from dehydration, starvation, hypothermia, physical injury or other causes.
 Fortunately you can avoid most of the pain, suffering and regret with a little preparation.

 Start preparing now.
 If you've ever tried to get bottled water, gas, batteries and other supplies right before a hurricane or blizzard, then you know they are always in short supply or unavailable.
+Finding supplies during an emergency could be impossible.
 By preparing your kit now, you won't have to go without.
 Make it easy on yourself, prepare now.
 Failing to prepare is preparing to fail.

 The following recommendations are just a starting point.
 It would be impossible to write a guide that covers all scenarios - and it would be impractical to create an emergency supply kit for every possible situations.
 Your emergency supply kit should include items that will be useful in your anticipated situations.
 Just use a little common sense when putting your kits together.
 Please don't put it off.
 It's better to prepare a year too early than a day too late.